About co-authors

 Co-Author

-She earned her PhD in higher education and public policy from the University of Michigan, a Master’s from Princeton University, and a Bachelor’s from the University of Chicago.
+She earned her PhD in higher education and public policy from the University of Michigan Masters from Princeton University; and Bachelor of Arts from the University of Chicago.
+She’s been married 34 years to her husband, Matthew and has two adult children whom she is very proud of.